-Janette Powell joined Social Finance on 1st July 2010 and leads the implementation of the first Social Impact Bond to reduce re-offending and has since worked on a NEETs Project in Manchester, a Domestic Violence Perpetrator pilot in West Sussex and a Health Social Impact Bond in Worcestershire.
-Janette has been working with vulnerable adults and families facing homelessness and social exclusion.
+Janette Powell joined Social Finance as a director in July 2010.
+She led the first Social Impact Bond to reduce re-offending and has since worked on a NEETs Project in Manchester, a Domestic Violence Perpetrator pilot in West Sussex and a Health Social Impact Bond in Worcestershire.
+Janette has been working with vulnerable adults and families facing social exclusion since 1993.
 She holds a degree in Housing & Social Work and is a corporate member of the Chartered Institute of Housing.
-For the last 8 years she has specialised in managing services for offenders, both within a custodial setting and in communities.
+For 8 years she specialised in managing services for offenders, both within a custodial setting and in communities.
 She has worked within the statutory and voluntary sectors including roles with a Regional Director of Offender Management Office and NOMS National Operations Group.
-Prior to joining Social Finance Janette led an innovative community project for prison leavers across the South East Region, on behalf of the Ministry of Justice.
+Prior to joining Social Finance, Janette led an innovative community project for prison leavers across the South East Region, on behalf of the Ministry of Justice.
 Janette sits as a board advisor on a social enterprise aimed at training ex-offenders to work in the construction industry.

 Jonathan Flory - Director

 Jonathan Flory is Director at Social Finance Limited.
 He works across a number of social impact areas including criminal justice, welfare/work, youth, homelessness and the arts.
 He acted as adviser to Big Society Capital on its establishment.
 Jonathan is a Director of four SIB project companies which aim to improve educational and employment outcomes for young people and adult homeless.